 - Keep the damp areas around your house dry.

-- Declutter and throw unnecessary materials and supplies.
+- Declutter and throw away unnecessary materials and supplies.

 Related: Home Remedies for Cricket Control: How To Get Rid of Crickets Naturally?